NerdWalletOSS/shepherd/docs/tutorial.md

 In this tutorial, we're going to build a simple Shepherd migration spec and apply it to a demo repo.

 > Note: this tutorial is designed for people who like to learn by doing.
-If that's not how you prefer to learn, you can check out the complete docs.
+If that's not how you prefer to learn, you can check out the docs on the [Readme](../README.md).

 ## Setting the scene